moment/momentjs.com/source/core_docs/parsing/string-format.md

     <tr>
     <tr>
       <td>W, WW</td>
-      <td>Week of the year (NOTE: combine this format with "GG" or "GGGG" instead of "YY" or "YYYY")
+      <td>Week of the year (ISO) (NOTE: combine this format with "GG" or "GGGG" instead of "YY" or "YYYY")
     </tr>
     <tr>
     <tr>